INFORMATION FOR PHF PUPPY BUYERS

 When you pick up your PHF puppy, it will be current on all shots and deworming.
 It will be on a flea/tick/heartworm preventive program.
+You will receive a health record.
 A typical schedule of veterinary care (puppy shots, etc.) would be as follows:

 3 weeks old -- Deworming. (already done at

 Give your puppy things to chew.
-Do not give your puppy plastic chew toys (including those made especially for dogs) as these can be chewed into small pieces and swallowed possibly resulting in surgery to clear the intestines.
+Do not give your puppy plastic chew toys (including those made specially for dogs) as these can be chewed into small pieces and swallowed possibly resulting in surgery to clear the intestines.
 Use only dry foods.
 Rawhide treats are great, but be careful not to feed too many.
 One a week is plenty.
-An excellent way to keep your dog's teeth looking wonderful even into old age is to buy ball-and-socket joint bones or knuckle bones from the butcher.
+An excellent way to keep your dog's teeth looking wonderful even into old age is to buy fresh ball-and-socket joint bones or knuckle bones from the butcher.
 This type of bone is very effective in cleaning teeth and the dog gets a bit of nutrition at the same time.
-Cooked (store-bought) bones can end up being stored in the stomach as small pebbles and causing digestive problems.
+Don't give your puppy cooked bones.
 We have also noted that toys made with ropes will end up being digested.